learosema/vanillah/README.md

 An [example using JSX](https://codepen.io/learosema/pen/GRYQKOe?editors=0010) is on Codepen.

 This is essentially what vanillaH does.
-I don't know how useful it is to you, but I'm using it in my personal projects.
+I don't know how useful it is to you.
+Maybe not. ☺️

 ## Getting started